If you're applying for postgraduate taught study at Sheffield, you'll find all the key information on this page.

 Before you apply

-A full list of our formal policies relating to Admissions is available on our Policies webpages.
-This includes our Student Admissions Policy and our minimum English language requirements.
+A full list of our formal policies, including our Student Admissions Policy, is available on our Policies webpages:

 You can apply for a postgraduate taught course using our Postgraduate Online Application Form.
-You can find information about how to do this, and a link to the form, on our Applying page:
+You can find information about how to do this, and a link to the form, on our How To Apply page:

 After you apply

-You can find out what happens after you have submitted your application on our After You Apply webpages.
-When we have made a decision on your application we will send you an email to tell you what that decision is and what you need to do next.
+You can find out what happens after you've submitted your application on our After You Apply webpage.
+When we've made a decision on your application we'll send you an email to tell you what that decision is, and what you need to do next:

-If you will need a visa to study in the UK, you can find more information about when and how we will arrange your CAS number on our CAS Application webpages:
+If you'll need a visa to study in the UK, you can find more information about when and how we'll arrange your CAS on our CAS Application webpages: